-"Protecting Mission Critical Systems: The Need for a Shift in Culture, Strategy, and Process," by Ron Ross and Kymie Tan describe insights in contrasting the traditional compliance-based approach to protecting space systems to that using the NIST Risk Management Framework (RMF), a trustworthy secure systems engineering approach as described in the NIST Special Publication 800-160.
-A change in strategy and approach from the traditional way is necessary to address the modern sophisticated cyber adversary operating in a world of highly complex and evolving systems.
+"Protecting Mission Critical Systems: The Need for a Shift in Culture, Strategy, and Process," by Ron Ross and Kymie Tan describe insights in contrasting the traditional compliance-based approach using the NIST Risk Management Framework (RMF) to protecting space systems using a trustworthy secure systems engineering approach as described in the NIST Special Publication 800-160 Volume 1.
+A change in strategy and approach from the traditional RMF way is necessary to address the modern sophisticated cyber adversary operating in a world of highly complex and evolving systems.